Pitt Meadows Regional Airport

-Pitt Meadows Regional Airport (ICAO: CYPK) is a Canadian general aviation airport located in the southwest of corner of Pitt Meadows, British Columbia.
-In 2021, the airport had 112,872 aircraft movements making it the 4th busiest airport in the Lower Mainland.
+Pitt Meadows Regional Airport (ICAO: CYPK) is a Canadian general aviation airport located in the southwest corner of Pitt Meadows, British Columbia.
+In 2022, the airport had 127,284 aircraft movements, making it the 3rd busiest airport in British Columbia and the 9th busiest airport in Canada.

+By 1957 the federal government planned to create a secondary airport in the Lower Mainland due to the growing demand at Vancouver International Airport.